LukSroczynski/Notes/README.md

 ```
   git commit -a -m "message"
 ```
-> Commit add changes and commit them to the staging area
+> Add changes and commit them to the staging area

 ```
   git status